openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public sealed abstract class ActionSelector {}
 ```

-Functionality: This abstract class provides methods for assigning an [Action API](../unittest_mock_samples/mock_framework_basics.md#action-api) to member functions and enables method chaining.
+Functionality: This abstract class provides methods for assigning an [Action API](../unittest_mock_samples/mock_framework_basics.md#action-api) to member functions and enabling method chaining.

-When the `@On` macro call expression takes as input the invocation expression of a member function of a `mock object` or `spy object`, it returns an instance of [ActionSelector](#class-actionselector).
+When the `@On` macro call expression is passed with a call expression of a member function from a `mock object` or `spy object`, it returns an instance of [ActionSelector](#class-actionselector).
 That is, APIs in this class or its subclasses can insert stub code for member functions.

 ### func fails()